Come play at the Port of Kalama!

 The Port of Kalama offers stellar riverfront recreational facilities, including walking and biking paths, playgrounds, covered picnic shelters and the tallest totem pole in the Pacific Northwest!
 The Port operates a 222-slip marina, and its public beaches are a southwest Washington destination for swimming, windsurfing, fishing and just relaxing.

-Haydu Park is expected to be completed Summer 2015.
-When completed, Haydu Park will include 24 acres of baseball and soccer fields, a horse riding arena, restrooms, tennis courts, basketball courts, on-site parking and an expo area—allowing baseball and soccer teams to play simultaneously.
-Haydu Park will also include access to several thousand feet of Kalama River frontage.
+The 24 acre day-use park includes 24 acres of baseball and soccer fields, a horse riding arena, restrooms, tennis courts, basketball courts, on-site parking and an expo area—allowing baseball and soccer teams to play simultaneously.
+Reservations are required to schedule use of the fields and facilities.
+Please call the Port office at 360 673-2325 to reserve.

 To induce capital investment in an environmentally responsible manner to create jobs and to enhance public recreational opportunities